top of page

 Making the Cherry Jam

-Blend 4 cups of cherries.
+Measure 4 cups of lightly blended cherries.
 (The blender is easier but if you are not 100% sure you got all of the pits out you will want to mash the cherries so you can remove any remaining pits.)

 Mix the cherries with 6 tablespoons of pectin and 1/4 cup of lemon juice in a large pot.
 If you want to reduce foaming add 1/2 teaspoon of butter.

 Bring the mixture to a full rolling boil on medium-high heat.
-Stir constantly.
+Stir regularly.

 Add 6 cups of sugar and bring back to a full boil for 1 minute.